 Rent a Jeep and start your trip from Trincomalee.
-Driving on the East Coast of Sri Lanka is quite easy, the roads are good, enough gas stations and traveling at a slow pace.
+We found driving on the east coast of Sri Lanka to be relatively easy; the roads are good, there are sufficient gas stations, and you can travel at a steady, slow pace.

 Day 2: Incredible ride to Arugam Bay